 4.1 Since 2001 the Fire & Rescue Authority has agreed to allocate funds for a contingency initiative to reduce the costs to the Service arising from delays in NHS investigation and treatment services.
-Funds are used when the projected costs to SWFRS in terms of sickness absence, and ultimately the public, of any NHS delay, are estimated to be considerably more than the cost of investigation or treatment that is available on a private basis.
+Funds are used when the projected costs to SWFRS and ultimately the public of any NHS delay, are estimated to be considerably more than the cost of investigation or treatment that is available on a private basis.

 Table 5.
-Provides the Contingency Budget Expenditure 2020/2021 (Red 2019/2020)
+Contingency Budget Expenditure 2021/2022 (2020/2021 figures in Red)